 Closing Keynote: Dr. George Siemens

-Dr. George Siemens is the executive director of the Learning Innovation and Networked Knowledge Research Lab (LINK Lab) at the University of Texas at Arlington.
-He is a writer, theorist, speaker, and researcher on learning, networks, technology, analytics, visualization, openness, and organizational effectiveness.
+Dr. George Siemens earned his doctorate from the University of Aberdeen.
+He is currently the Executive Director of the Learning Innovation and Networked Knowledge Research Lab (LINK Research Lab) at the University of Texas at Arlington.
 He is the originator of Connectivism theory, the co-developer of cMOOCs (Connectivist Massive Open Online Courses), and the author of Knowing Knowledge, an exploration of changes in knowing and learning.